-Of the 2,509 Americans surveyed over July 25-27, 11% of people identifying or leaning Republican said it’s “appropriate” for Russia to interfere if it would aid Republicans in the upcoming elections.
-An additional 29% said it’s “not appropriate, but wouldn’t be a big deal” for the Russians to help out in that way.
-So a total of 40% of Republicans either approved of Russian interference or saw nothing terribly wrong with it.
-55% were completely against it.
+Of the 2,509 Americans surveyed over July 25 – 27, 11 percent of people identifying or leaning Republican said it’s “appropriate” for Russia to interfere if it would aid Republicans in the upcoming elections.
+An additional 29 percent said it’s “not appropriate, but wouldn’t be a big deal” for the Russians to help out in that way.
+So a total of 40 percent of Republicans either approved of Russian interference or saw nothing terribly wrong with it.
+About 55 percent were completely against it.

 Of course, in the hyper-partisan political atmosphere in the U.S., exacerbated constantly by Donald Trump himself, one can regard the results of this survey as bearing out unquestioning support for Trump by his base.
 He has consistently downplayed Russian involvement in the 2016 elections and is now contending that collusion, even if it happened, is not a crime.
 So it’s not wholly unexpected to see more Republicans reflecting such positions.

 Emily Ekins, director of polling for the libertarian Cato Institute, which conducted an analysis of Trump voters thinks that while there’s a “shockingly high number” of Republicans supporting Russian interference, they just reflect their deep connection to the President.